 The BMW X2 can’t match the Audi’s refinement, even though the Q3 Sportback comes with sports suspension as standard.
 Its biggest 20-inch wheels make it a bit less composed on our potholed road, but you can rectify this by choosing the adaptive dampers.
 They’re standard on the Vorsprung model and optional elsewhere, and offer an even better ride.
 We’d stick with slightly smaller wheels and the standard suspension.

 When the car feels so polished, it’s a real shame that the seven-speed automatic gearbox feels like it needs some adjusting.
 The pause between gear changes can be frustrating, especially if you’ve used the paddles to change gear yourself.
 We found the gearbox holds on to gears for too long, strangling the engine when you put your foot down.

 Audi Q3 Sportback diesel engines

-The Audi Q3 Sportback gets most of the Q3’s petrol engines.
-The range-topping 2.0-litre 45 TFSI petrol engine is the fastest one available, and its 227bhp, auto gearbox and four-wheel drive means it zips from 0-62mph in just over six seconds - almost as quick as many hot hatchbacks.
+The Audi Q3 Sportback gets most of the standard Q3’s petrol engines.
+The range-topping 2.0-litre 45 TFSI petrol engine is the fastest one available, and its 242bhp power output, auto gearbox and four-wheel drive means it zips from 0-62mph in 5.8 seconds - almost as quick as many hot hatchbacks.

 If you choose the new 1.5-litre petrol engine with an automatic gearbox, Audi will include 48-volt mild-hybrid technology.
 Its fuel-saving measures include cutting the engine when you haven’t got your foot on the accelerator.